calcit-lang/calcit-lang.org/content/intro.md

 ### Cirru

-Also see [Cirru Project](http://cirru.org/) for higher goals of auto-layout code editor, which is Calcit's default code editor.
+Also see [Cirru Project](http://cirru.org/) for higher goals of auto-layout code editor, which is Calcit's default editor.

 Example of a `compact.cirru` file generated from calcit-editor: